The dynamics of discovery and the Heaps-Zipf relationship: Influence of temporal correlations on Heaps' law

+For these three case studies, we compute the scaling exponents obtained by fitting Heaps' law (see Eq.~\eqref{eq:Heaps}) to both the original token discovery sequences and their reshuffled counterparts.
+The reshuffled sequences correspond to a scenario in which each token is drawn independently at random from the empirical rank–frequency distribution $p(r)$.
 The second row of Figure~\ref{fig:exponents_distribution} shows the distribution of the exponent values obtained for both cases—ordered and reshuffled sequences—across the different datasets.
 We denote by $\alpha$ the scaling exponent estimated from the original (ordered) sequence, and by $\alpha^*$ the exponent obtained from the reshuffled sequence